Do Pets Have Souls?

 We know they form bonds.

-We know they recognize individuals.
+We know they recognize people.

 We know some animals grieve when companions disappear.